• Skip to primary navigation

 As I mentioned earlier beef stews are extremely easy and forgiving recipes.
 They are based around slow cooking but there are a few other things that contribute to that success.
 Look below for some top tips on getting the best results from this recipe.

-• Browning the beef until you see beautiful golden crust on it as shown in photo 1 in the collage above.
+• Brown the beef until you see beautiful golden crust on it as shown in photo 1 in the collage above.
 This step is single handedly responsible for the depth and richness of the stew.

-• Taking the time to cook the onions.
+• Take the time to cook the onions.
 I see this step often being overlooked.
 It literally hurts me to see so many cooking videos on Facebook where onions are briefly stirred, then liquids added.

 • Onions have to be cooked for at least 10 minutes to get the full benefit of that beautiful ingredient in dishes.
 They need time to release their natural sugars and change the texture from crispy to soft and luscious.
 They also need to be cooked over low heat to prevent them from burning and turning bitter.